advancedresearch/advancedresearch.github.io/blog/2020-04-26-the-core-axiom.md

 However, you can not know what this "nothing" is, either.
 It is kind of like an unknown association.

-If you have to undefined symbols `A` and `B`, then you can say they mean the same to you, but you can't say exactly *what* they mean... this is what undefined means.
+If you have two undefined symbols `A` and `B`, then you can say they mean the same to you, but you can't say exactly *what* they mean... this is what undefined means.

 An old friend of mine used to say "There is no such thing as nothing".